strapi/documentation/docusaurus/docs/user-docs/content-manager/saving-and-publishing-content.md

 - The _Draft_ tab is where you can edit your content.
 - The _Published_ tab is a read-only tab where edition of all fields is disabled.
 The _Published_ tab only exists to show what is the content of fields in the published version.

 By default, each newly created content is a draft.
-Drafts can be modified and saved at will, using the **Save** button in the _Document_ box on the right of the edit view, until they are ready to be published.
+Drafts can be modified and saved at will, using the **Save** button in the _Entry_ box on the right side of the interface, until they are ready to be published.

-Once you made changes to a draft, you have 3 possible options, all available in the _Document_ box on the right side of the edit view:
+Once you made changes to a draft, you have 3 possible options, all available in the _Entry_ box on the right side of the interface:
 - **Publish** your document (see [publishing a draft](#publishing-a-draft)),
 - **Save** your draft for later retrieval,
 - or discard changes, by clicking on ![More icon](/img/assets/icons/v5/More.svg) and choosing ![Discard changes icon](/img/assets/icons/v5/CrossCircle.svg) **Discard changes**.